sloria/konch/docs/index.rst

 You can pass any of the following options:

 - ``context``: A dictionary or list of objects that will be immediately available to you in your shell session.
+May also be a callable that returns a dictionary or list of objects.
 - ``shell``: Default shell.
 May be ``'ipy'``, ``'bpy'``, ``'ptpy'``, ``'ptipy'``, ``'py'``, or ``'auto'`` (default).
 You can also pass a ``Shell`` class directly, such as  ``konch.IPythonShell``, ``konch.BPythonShell``, ``konch.PtPythonShell``, ``konch.PtIPythonShell``,  ``konch.PythonShell``, or ``konch.AutoShell``.
 - ``banner``: Custom banner text.
 - ``prompt``: The input prompt (not supported with BPython).